 Sales and Marketing

 Microsoft sells its products and services online and through OEMs, distributors, and resellers.
 The company does spend some money promoting its products and services -- it reported advertising expenses of around $2.6 billion in fiscal 2013 and about $1.6 billion in fiscal 2012.

 The company's revenue increased 6% and its net income increased 29% in fiscal 2013 compared with fiscal 2012.
 The spike was primarily due to higher revenue from the Server and Tools segment combined with revenue from new products and services the company rolled out during the year.
 The big bump in net income during fiscal 2013 was primarily attributed to the increase in operating income.
 Operating income grew mainly due to the $6.2 billion goodwill impairment charge related to the company’s OSD business recorded during the prior year.

-In a bid to reshape itself for the mobile era, which to date has largely passed Microsoft by, the company has agreed to buy the Devices & Services business of Finland's Nokia in a $7.2 billion all-cash deal that is expected to close in early 2014.
-The deal also brings Nokia's CEO (a former Microsoft executive) back in house as a potential successor for departing Microsoft CEO Steve Ballmer, although that position eventually went to Satya Nadella, who had been EVP of the Cloud and Enterprise group.
+In a bid to reshape itself for the mobile era, which to date has largely passed Microsoft by, the company bought the Devices & Services business of Finland's Nokia in a $7.2 billion all-cash deal that closed in early 2014.
+The deal also brought Nokia's CEO (a former Microsoft executive) back in house as a potential successor to former Microsoft CEO Steve Ballmer, although that position eventually went to Satya Nadella, who had been EVP of the Cloud and Enterprise group.

 The company is striving to make its operating systems, software, and services as the de facto standard for accessing, communicating, and doing business over the Internet using both wired and wireless devices.

 In July 2013 Microsoft unveiled a plan to restructure its operations.
 The company's engineering efforts will be organized under four main areas: operating systems, apps, cloud, and devices.
 The reorganization, dubbed One Microsoft, is intended to unite the company around a single strategy with all the varied products working together to further the success of core offerings.